 To receive a cash reward, a claimant must first file a suit in the name of the government.
 That case is sealed meaning it is kept confidential while the government investigates and decides if it wishes to become involved.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731.
+For more information, visit our Wells Fargo whistleblower or FIRREA bank fraud posts.
+Ready to see if you qualify for a reward?
+Contact attorney Brian Mahany online, at or by telephone at (414) 704-6731.
 All inquiries are kept in strict confidence.

 Mahany Law- America’s Whistleblower Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; San Antonio, Texas and Washington DC.
 Over $10 billion in recoveries.